Board Minutes

 ONLINE MINUTES

-The meeting of the Iowa Lakes Electric Cooperative Board of Directors was called to order at 10 a.m. by Board Chair Dan Winterhof on March 27, 2025, at the Cooperative’s headquarters in Estherville, Iowa.
+The meeting of the Iowa Lakes Electric Cooperative Board of Directors was called to order at 7 p.m. by Board Chair Dan Winterhof on September 25, 2025, at the Cooperative’s service center in Spencer, Iowa.
 Executive Assistant Amy Howard assisted in the taking of minutes thereof.

-The following directors were present either in person or by video conference: Bruce Amundson, Ben Ashland, Jerry Beck, Chad Boysen, Craig Deim, Alan Madden, Crystal Pluth, Gary Rouse, Mark Tuttle, Trent Will, Roger Williamson and Dan Winterhof.
-Absent: Nick Kerns
+The following directors were present either in person or by video conference: Bruce Amundson, Ben Ashland, Jerry Beck, Chad Boysen, Jason Glienke, Nick Kerns, Alan Madden, Crystal Pluth, Gary Rouse, Mark Tuttle, Trent Will and Dan Winterhof.
+Absent: Craig Deim and Roger Williamson

 Also present for the meeting were President and CEO Ryan Craig, Vice President of Operations and Engineering Aaron Ruschy, Vice President of Finance/CFO Shelly Tredway, Vice President of Customer and Corporate Relations Jen Sievert, Executive Assistant Amy Howard and Cooperative Attorney Scot Bauermeister.